marinierb/ansible-manjaro-setup/README.md

 There are some neat roles in here.
 Steal with pride!

-## Note about novpn
+## Note about VPN split-tunneling

-I run expressvpn.
-Because it does not support split-tunneling on Linux, I have a role called **novpn-service** that creates a service called **novpn**.
-This service automatically creates, at startup, a namespace outside of the VPN tunnel.
+**expressvpn** does not support split-tunneling on Linux.
+So I have created a role called **novpn** that:
+- Creates a service called **novpn**<br>
+This service automatically creates, at startup, a network namespace outside of the VPN tunnel.<br>
 I can then run applications in that namespace to bypass the VPN.
-And because some web sites block access from VPNs, the **chrome** and **firefox** roles create some local desktop launchers that allow me to lauch those browsers in that namespace.
+- Creates some local desktop launchers for **chrome** and **firefox**<br>
+These override the default launchers.<br>
+They allow me to launch those browsers inside that namespace (outside of the VPN).

 ## Steps to rebuild my desktop from scratch